620 Dakota St. Crystal Lake, IL 60012 | Phone: 815-455-2828

 The McHenry County Mental Health Board (MHB) commissioned this study to assess the current state of Autism Spectrum Disorder (ASD) Services in McHenry County, thus providing a necessary framework for determining what services are most needed in the community.

 "Uniting Our Voices, Strength and Recovery" Join us on Friday, September 14, 2018 for the 2nd Annual Suicide Prevention & Recovery Conference.
 This event is a collaborative effort between the McHenry County Mental Health Board and the McHenry County Suicide Prevention Task Force which focuses on suicide prevention, mental health wellness and substance abuse.
+Check out this video from the Center on Addiction featuring the conference keynote speaker Stephen Kavalkovich.
 5 Free CEU's & complimentary lunch provided.
 For additional information and to register CLICK HERE.

 Featured Funded Agencies

 For County Fiscal Year 2018, $10,737,610.00 in local community mental health funds are allocated directly to 32 agencies in order to provide prevention, treatment, and recovery support services for McHenry County residents living with mental health, substance use, and intellectual and developmental disability related needs.

 For more information about the programs funded by the McHenry County Mental Health Board in CFY18 click here and come back monthly to view the Featured Funded Agencies.

 Northern Illinois Special Education Association (NISRA) provides year round special recreation programs that meet the social, cognitive, physical and emotional needs of people with disabilities so that they may participate actively in their community in the least restrictive setting.
 Mental Health Board funding supports:

 SASS Therapeutic Intervention includes individual and family assessment, leisure education, and a wide array of community based group activities and interventions.